jp9516/etterby/terms/index.md

     </div>

     <div class="space-y-3">
-      <h2 class="text-xl font-semibold">Third-party links</h2>
+      <h2 class="text-xl font-semibold">Third party links</h2>
       <p class="opacity-90">Links to external sites are provided for convenience only.
-Etterby Analytics does not endorse or accept responsibility for third-party content or practices.</p>
+Etterby Analytics does not endorse or accept responsibility for third party content or practices.</p>
     </div>

     <div class="space-y-3">